rubencodes/UnusedCodeTool/README.md

 ### The unused-code-tool called out a system protocol function, like `applicationDidBecomeActive`!
 Why?

 The Unused Code Tool is very dumb!
 If you're not calling that function anywhere in your code, the Unused Code Tool will find it.
-To ignore one-off weirdness like this, use the [ignore item list](https://github.com/rubencodes/UnusedCodeTool?tab=readme-ov-file#ignore-item-unuseditemignore).
+To ignore one-off weirdness like this, use an [unused ignore file](https://github.com/rubencodes/UnusedCodeTool?tab=readme-ov-file#ignoring-folders-files-and-declarations-unuseditemignore).

 ### The unused-code-tool called out a third-party framework!
 Why?

 By default we look at _all_ Swift files in the current directory.
-To ignore a file or framework, use the [ignore file list](https://github.com/rubencodes/UnusedCodeTool?tab=readme-ov-file#ignore-file-unusedfileignore).
+To ignore a file or framework, use an [unused ignore file](https://github.com/rubencodes/UnusedCodeTool?tab=readme-ov-file#ignoring-folders-files-and-declarations-unuseditemignore).

 ### If the unused-code-tool is so dumb, why should I use it?